 Sustainable Living: The Eco-Friendly Home

 In the winter, it’s so easy to whack up the thermostat just a little more when it’s so chilly outside.
-But turning down the thermostat by just a few degrees we can cut back emissions while saving you a few pounds!
-Instead, pull out that hot water bottle, pop on an extra pair of socks and a cosy jumper.
+But by turning down the thermostat by just a few degrees we can cut back emissions while saving you a few pounds!
+Instead, pull out that hot water bottle, and pop on an extra pair of socks and a cosy jumper.
 Wrap up all a little for the environment.

-Installing a smart metre is another way to keep an eye on your electricity and gas consumption.
+Installing a smart meter is another way to keep an eye on your electricity and gas consumption.
 They show you how much you’ve spent as the day rolls on, so you can be conscious about where you can cut back.
 Sometimes we’re unaware of the cost of appliances on stand-by or keeping the lights on throughout the house.

 Insulating your home will make a huge difference to energy in the long run.
 Making your home more efficient at keeping the heat in, means using less central heating and fewer fossil fuels.
-Draught excluders, rubber piping to seal windows and floor rugs are short-term, affordable ways to keep your home that little bit warmer.
+Draught excluders, and rubber piping to seal windows and floor rugs are short-term, affordable ways to keep your home that little bit warmer.

 If you own your property and don’t already have double glazing, cavity wall insulation, and loft or basement insulation, those are incredibly worthwhile additions to your home.
-In terms of efficiency, they can take your energy bills right down, along with your emissions, as well as reducing external noise and damp.
+In terms of efficiency, they can take your energy bills right down, along with your emissions, as well as reduce external noise and damp.

 It might come as a shock, but a ten-minute shower can use up just as much if not more water than a bath!
 This is where energy-efficient shower heads are our modern waste-less fairy godmother.
 They restrict the amount of water you use but still give you a good, invigorating clean.